ever-co/ever-demand/README.md

 -   [RxJS](http://reactivex.io/rxjs) library used heavy in every part of the Platform
 -   [InversifyJS](http://inversify.io) used for Inversion Control / Dependency Injection in most parts of the Platform.
 On the Backend/API we also use DI provided by [Nest](https://github.com/nestjs/nest)
 -   [MongoDB](https://www.mongodb.com) Database used with [Mongoose](https://mongoosejs.com) ORM (supported MongoDB version >= 3.2; we recommend version >=4)
--   We have ongoing effort to add support for other databases using TypeORM (https://github.com/typeorm/typeorm, WIP) and Prisma (https://github.com/prisma/prisma, to be decided on integration)
+-   We have ongoing effort (WIP) to add support for other databases using [TypeORM](https://github.com/typeorm/typeorm) and [Prisma](https://github.com/prisma/prisma).
+Following additional DBs will be fully supported: MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server and Oracle.
 -   For production, we integrate and recommend to use [PM2](https://github.com/Unitech/pm2)

 #### See also README.md and CREDITS.md files in relevant folders for lists of libraries and software included in the Platform, information about licenses and other details.